Jaketin/windowsgames/README.md

 If you run into an error like "No minions matched the target" "ERROR: No return received" try running the run.sh again.

-After you run the bash script, salt-master will be installed on your Linux computer and the selected programs will be installed, you can modify the set of programs you want in the windowsgames/init.sls file.
+After you run the bash script, salt-master will be installed on your Linux computer and the selected programs will be installed on the Windows computer, you can modify the set of programs you want in the windowsgames/init.sls file.
 By default, the programs are
 - Steam
 - Origin
 - UPlay